encse/challenge24-2004/problemset/A/README.md

 ## Input
-Each test case consists of two input files: the garbled message and the dictionary (the text file containing the message has extension ’.in’, while the extension of the dictionary file is ’.dict’).
-In the message some of the characters are replaced by the character ’*’, meaning that the character was received in- correctly (the character ’*’ does not appear in the original message).
+Each test case consists of two input files: the garbled message and the dictionary (the text file containing the message has extension ’.in’, while the extension of the dictionary file is `.dict`).
+In the message some of the characters are replaced by the character ’\*’, meaning that the character was received in- correctly (the character ’\*’ does not appear in the original message).
 For some weird reason, the errors appeared only when the letters ’a’-’z’, ’A’-’Z’ were transmitted, the other characters were always received correctly.

 The dictionary contains all the words that appear in the original message (it can contain words that do not